ronishilo155-glitch/Conv_Dfs/Cpp_code/README.md

 Because our convolution logic was written in C++, we wrapped the core processing functions in an `extern "C"` bridge interface and compiled the code into a dynamic link library (`pipeline.dll`).
 This allowed the Python-based MNIST script to directly call and execute our custom C++ convolution operations during its forward pass.

-🔗 **Accuracy & Model Testing:** For a detailed breakdown of how we evaluated our convolution's accuracy using this compiled library alongside the Python network, please proceed to the [MNIST Validation README](../MNIST_py/README.md).
+🔗 **Accuracy & Model Testing:** For a detailed breakdown of how we evaluated our convolution's accuracy using this compiled library alongside the Python network, please proceed to the [MNIST README](./../MNIST_py/README.md).